 Q: Is ‘on demand’ programming included?

-A: No. The Authority For Television On Demand (ATVOD) has been designated as the appropriate regulatory authority for the editorial content of On Demand Programme Services.
+A: No. OFCOM has been designated as the appropriate regulatory authority for the editorial content of UK On Demand Programme Services.

 Q: What about websites offering dating services ?